 Minister Robert Kirk (9 December 1644 – 14 May 1692) was an author who translated the Psalms and other portions of the Bible into Scottish Gaelic.
 However, it is the belief that he was kidnapped by the fairies that keep him well-remembered so many years after his death.

-As did most Scots in the 17th century, Robert Kirk strongly believed in the reality of The Good People, an invisible race that Kirk claimed were of nature halfway between that of angels and that of mankind.
+As did most Scots in the 17th century, Robert Kirk strongly believed in the reality of The Good People.
+They are an invisible race that Kirk claimed were of nature halfway between that of angels and that of mankind.

 Insulting Fairies and Death

-Throughout his adult life, Robert Kirk took copious notes on the various beliefs of his parishioners regarding Fairies, the phenomenon of Second Sight, doppelgangers, and other occult matters.
+Throughout his adult life, Robert Kirk took copious notes on the various beliefs of his parishioners.
+These beliefs included Fairies, the phenomenon of Second Sight, doppelgangers, and other occult matters.
 In 1691, he condensed these beliefs into a book entitled The Secret Commonwealth of Elves, Fauns, and Fairies.
 This book was to be his undoing according to the legend that started soon after his death.
-This legend states the Fairies did not take kindly to invasions of their privacy and liked even less their manner and nature being reported to the public at large.
+This legend states the Fairies did not take kindly to invasions of their privacy.
+They liked even less their manner and nature being reported to the public at large.

 Instead of dying on the night of May 14, 1692, as the written records show, the local population believed Fairies took and held him captive in the Fairy Hill near the Aberfoyle church.